Healthdirect Free Australian health advice you can count on.

 What causes high blood pressure?

 For most people, the cause of high blood pressure is not known.
-However, it is clear that various conditions and behaviours make high blood pressure more likely.
-These are known as risk factors and include:
+This type of high blood pressure is sometimes called 'essential hypertension'.

 How is high blood pressure diagnosed?